Workshops & Seminars

 Supervision-Focused Practice

 Designed for practicing mental health professionals, this seminar examines the critical — and often undervalued — role of clinical supervision in sustaining quality care, preventing burnout, and promoting reflective practice.
 Participants will explore frameworks for effective supervision, ethical responsibilities, and building a culture of accountability in mental health settings.
+The session will also include demonstrations of clinical supervision.

 Understanding Somatic & Intergenerational Trauma in the Family